signalsforgranted/draft-grant-ntp-ntq/draft-grant-ntp-ntq.md

 Network Time Security (NTS) [RFC8915] defines the NTS Key Establishment (NTS-KE) protocol, which uses TLS 1.3 [RFC8446] over TCP to secure the distribution of NTP server information and cookies.

-There are several key reasons to consider the use of QUIC for NTS Key Establishment services; QUIC like NTP is based on UDP, which means that networks or network segments.
+There are several key reasons to consider the use of QUIC for NTS Key Establishment services; QUIC like NTP is based on UDP, which means that networks or network segments operating time services can restrict

-Not all of QUIC's capabilities are applicable to providing NTS-KE, however these should not pose any notable concerns for implementators who would most likely be using existing QUIC implementations.
+Not all of QUIC's capabilities are applicable to providing NTS-KE, however these should not pose any notable concerns for implementers who would most likely be using existing QUIC implementations.

 **TODO**: Define what QUIC features aren't of use